-To prevent such an event, London Underground have an inspection and maintenance regime that ensures the structural integrity of every step is checked at least once during the course of every year but, with almost 30,000 separate escalator steps needing to be checked, this maintenance approach requires significant effort by their engineering staff.
-The problem is complicated by the time needed to carry out tests.
-Because of the effort involved, only a small number of steps can be removed from the escalator to be tested during an over night maintenance shift.
+To prevent such an event, London Underground had an inspection and maintenance regime to ensure that every step was checked at least once a year.
+However the sheer number of steps meant that it was difficult to manage.
+The problem was complicated by the time required for testing, as only a small number of steps could be removed and tested during an overnight maintenance shift.

 - Improved public safety through reduced risk of escalator failure

-- Data can be collected without taking the escalator out of service.
+- Data can be collected without taking the escalator out of service

 - Data collection requires only one engineer instead of two